|Rare Book & Manuscript Library|

-The collection consists of the editorial and production archives of Random House, Inc. from its founding in 1925 to the present time.
-The correspondence and editorial files include many of the most important novelists and short story writers in American and European literature: Saul Bellow; Erskine Caldwell; Truman Capote; William Faulkner; Sinclair Lewis; André Malraux; Gertrude Stein and Thornton Wilder.
-Among the contemporary poets there are files for W. H. Auden; Allen Ginsberg; Robinson Jeffers; Robert Lowell; and Stephen Spender.
+The collection consists of the editorial and production archives of Random House, Inc. from its founding in 1925 to the 1990s.
+The correspondence and editorial files include many of the prominent novelists and short story writers from 20th-century American and European literature: Saul Bellow; Erskine Caldwell; Truman Capote; William Faulkner; Sinclair Lewis; André Malraux; Gertrude Stein and Thornton Wilder.
+Among the poets there are files for W. H. Auden; Allen Ginsberg; Robinson Jeffers; Robert Lowell; and Stephen Spender.
 In the area of theater there are files for Maxwell Anderson; Moss Hart; Lillian Hellman; Eugene O'Neill; and Tennessee Williams.
-Random House transacted business with many fine presses and noted typographers and the archives contain files for Nonesuch Press, Grabhorn Press and Golden Cockerel Press, as wll as for Bruce Rogers, Valenti Angelo, and Edwin, Jane, and Robert Grabhorn
+Random House transacted business with many fine presses and noted typographers and the archives contain files for Nonesuch Press, Grabhorn Press and Golden Cockerel Press, as wll as for Bruce Rogers, Valenti Angelo, and Edwin, Jane, and Robert Grabhorn.

-The most important book published by Random House was James Joyce's ULYSSES.
+Random House published James Joyce's ULYSSES.
 Because of its alleged obscenity, it was only legally admitted into the United States after a long battle by Random House in the courts ending in 1934.
 The Random House Archives contain letters and documents relating to this famous case.

 Using the Collection

 Rare Book and Manuscript Library

 Other Finding Aids

 More information about cataloged material (series I) can be found in the physical card catalog at RBML.